Edward Wilson Merrill: Major research and educational contributions

 Ed Merrill is also a pioneer in biomedical education and in the development of courses for biomedical engineering.
 His course 10.56 "Chemical Engineering in Medicine and Biology" was first taught at MIT's Chemical Engineering Department in January 1963.
 He has educated several generations of current leaders of biomedical engineering and polymer science.

-But the most poignant description of the special environment when Ed Merrill was teaching is summarized by a distinguished member of all three US academies who was his student and who said in a 2010 seminar:
+But the most poignant description of the special environment when Ed Merrill was teaching is summarized by a former student, a distinguished member of all three US academies, who said in a 2010 seminar:

 "...It won't surprise anyone to hear me say that Ed Merrill is without question the most influential teacher I 've ever had.
 I am a polymer chemist because Ed is a polymer chemist, I work on biological problems because Ed works on biological problems, and I teach the way I do because Ed teaches the way he does.
 I've said many times that had I encountered Ed as a teacher of something else, I would now be doing something else...
 Ed offered an IAP * course on polymers in January 1972 and I became a polymer chemist just about half way through his first lecture...Ed did many things at that time that were important to me and have remained important to me over the years.
 His classes were lively and his sense of humor and his flair for the theatrical were always on display.
 He would do demonstrations in which the simple pouring of one liquid into another became an adventure.
 I don't think we were ever in danger but it always seemed as though something might go horribly wrong.
 He brought Paul Flory and Paul Rempp to MIT at that time and he gave us opportunities to know them inside and outside the classroom.
 He made me feel as if what I was doing in the lab was important despite the fact that I was mostly breaking stuff and spending his money.
 And he made me part of a family...For all of those things I am very grateful."